FudaWiki/fudawiki-files/newgames/kwa-do.md

 When playing with teams, each team shares a common score pile.

 ### Turns
-> The core gameplay is the same as in [Hana-awase](/en/hanafuda/games/hana-awase) and [Min-Hwatu](/en/hanafuda/games/minhwatu), albeit not fully explained in the rulebook.
-{.is-warning}

 On their turn, a player chooses a single card from their hand and plays it to the field.

 * **If it belongs to the same month as another card on the field**, then the cards *match*, and this matching pair is moved to the player's score pile.
-* **If the played card matches with two cards on the field**, then the player may choose which one they capture.
+* **If the played card matches with multiple cards on the field**, then the player may choose which one they capture.
-* **If the played card matches *three* cards on the field**, then all three are captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and unable to be captured).
-To help in recognising this case, three cards of the same month on the field are often collected into a small pile at the beginning of the round.
 * **If the played card does not match any card**, then it remains on the field, and may subsequently be captured by other played cards.

+> In traditional hanafuda games, when 3 cards of the same suit are dealt to the playing area at the start of a round, all three cards can be captured with the fourth card of the same suit.
+>
+> The Kwa-Dō rulebook does not mention this at all, so according to a strict reading of its rules, in this case the player would have to choose one of the three card to capture, leaving two cards unable to be captured by any player for the rest of the round.
+Some players may prefer to prevent this by introducing a house rule in line with traditional games.
+{.is-warning}

 > If a card is played that matches something on the table, then the player *must* capture, as described above.
-However, there is no obligation to play a card that matches something, even if the player has one in their hand; they may, if they wish, elect to play a card that matches nothing on the table.
+However, there is traditionally no obligation to play a card that matches something, even if the player has one in their hand; they may, if they wish, elect to play a card that matches nothing on the table.
+(The Kwa-Dō rulebook is ambiguous about this case.)
 {.is-warning}

 > As is typical of hanafuda games, each player's score pile should **be kept face-up and laid out on the table**, so that its contents are fully visible to all players.
-Ideally, the cards should also be arranged by type to make detecting yaku easier.<br><br>However, since Chaff are worth 0 points and play no role in any yaku, it is practical to **discard all Chaff cards** to a common junk pile.
+Ideally, the cards should also be arranged by type to make detecting yaku easier.
 {.is-warning}